 I am a laid-back and casual person that enjoys sharing some good jokes and making some small talk about the latest movies.
 Outside of the classroom, I spend most of my time writing, rehearsing, and producing music with my band.
 I also enjoy writing screenplays, writing comic book scripts, and seeking creative inspiration from my favorite authors, musicians, and filmmakers.

-University of Chicago - MA, Philosophy and Humanities
+Graduate Degree: University of Chicago - Master of Arts, Philosophy and Humanities